Kalen DeBoer

-Kalen Douglas DeBoer (born October 24, 1974) is an American football coach.
-He is the head football coach at the University of Washington.
-DeBoer served as the head football coach at the University of Sioux Falls from 2005 to 2009 and California State University, Fresno from 2020 to 2021.
+Kalen Douglas DeBoer (born October 24, 1974) is an American college football coach.
+He is the head football coach for the University of Alabama, a position he has held since 2024.
+He also served as the head coach at the University of Sioux Falls from 2005 to 2009, Fresno State from 2020 to 2021, and the University of Washington from 2022 to 2023.
 At Sioux Falls, his teams won three NAIA Football National Championships, in 2006, 2008, and 2009.
+DeBoer’s overall record as a head coach is 121–18.

-Early life and education
+Early life and playing career

 Born and raised in Milbank, South Dakota, DeBoer graduated from Milbank High School.
-Attending the University of Sioux Falls, DeBoer played at wide receiver from 1993 to 1996 for the Sioux Falls Cougars under head coach Bob Young, setting school records for receptions (234), receiving yardage (3,400) and touchdown catches (33) and earned All-American honors.
-DeBoer was a student assistant at Sioux Falls in 1997 after his football playing career ended, and he graduated in 1998 with a bachelor's degree in secondary education.
+After a redshirt year at Western Washington University, attended the University of Sioux Falls, DeBoer played at wide receiver from 1993 to 1996 for the Sioux Falls Cougars under head coach Bob Young, setting school records for receptions (234), receiving yardage (3,400) and touchdown catches (33) and earned All-American honors.
+DeBoer was a student assistant at Sioux Falls in 1997 after his football playing career ended working with the wide receivers, and he graduated in 1998 with a bachelor's degree in secondary education.

+Following DeBoer's graduation he signed with the semipro Sioux Falls Falcons alongside his former quarterback at Sioux Falls, Kurtiss Riggs.
+After one season, he signed with the Sioux Falls Cobras of the Indoor Football League (IFL).
+In his first game with the Cobras he caught two touchdown passes.
+The team finished his first season with an 8–6 record.
+In 2001, the team rebranded to the Sioux Falls Storm and moved to the National Indoor Football League (NIFL).
+In his last season with the team he helped lead them to a 7–7 record and an appearance in the NIFL semifinal.

 DeBoer also played baseball at Sioux Falls, hitting .520 with 10 home runs and 34 RBIs in his senior season of 1997.
-In 1998, DeBoer played one season of independent league baseball with the Canton Crocodiles as a left fielder.
+In 1998, he played one season of independent league baseball with the Canton Crocodiles as a left fielder.
+He also played one season for the Renner Monarchs.